zipcodeFrancisco/Maven.GenericDataStructures/README.md

     * `remove` which takes a key and removes it from the ArrayList if it's in there.
 It's a void method; no return type.
 4. TableNested -- Take the previous microlab, and make Entry a nested class.
 Think about if it'll need to be generic or not.
 5. Swap -- Get the test to pass.
 Look at the specific values being passed in to help you figure it out.
+Modify the tests, not the code.
 6. ArrayListCombiner -- Write two methods, `superCombiner` and `extendCombiner`, which each take two arraylists and append all of the items from the second to the first.  `superCombiner` should use `? super E` and `extendCombiner` should use `? extends E`.
+7. MapFunc -- MAke a `map` method that takes an ArrayList and a `Function<T,R>` object and returns an arraylist containing all of the elements of the first with the function applied to them.